-Kristin serves as a senior consultant at Kotter, working with client organizations to accelerate the implementation of critical business strategies.
+Kristin serves as a principal at Kotter, working with client organizations to accelerate the implementation of critical business strategies.
 She brings over five years of designing and facilitating rapid cycle projects that drive systemic transformation through worker engagement, targeted experimentation, and iterative learning.
 She is a skilled facilitator and coach with extensive experience moving cross-level teams to collaborative, results-oriented action.
 Her work has been driven by a commitment to social impact, leveraging private-public partnerships

 to drive progress in various sectors, including education, healthcare, government performance, and homelessness in the United States and around the world.
 Kristin received a dual Bachelor’s Degree from Michigan State University in International Relations and Social Policy, and a Master’s Degree in International Education Policy from the Harvard Graduate School of Education.